 Solutions used to clean the dishwasher might be harsh on your stainless steel; therefore, it is wise to stick with mild solutions when cleaning the stainless steel pots and pans.

-Before storing the stainless steel pans, you should ensure it is dry as water contributes to staining.
+Before storing the stainless steel pans, you should ensure whether it’s dry or not, as water contributes to staining.

 Thus you can let your pan air dry before putting it into the storage unit, and air drying ensures the pan stays in good condition.

 However, when in a rush, you can use clean towels to dry the stainless steel pans and pots and store them in dry cabinets.